brianyamasaki/japan2023-astro/src/content/destinations/hiroshima/hiroshima-in-general.md

 ![breakfast for brian](/assets/hiroshima/PXL_20230415_222942779.jpg)

-Brian is getting ready to eat his ham and cheese omelet, one of the morning breakfasts made by the staff.
+Brian is getting ready to eat his ham and cheese crepe, one of the morning breakfasts made by the staff.

 ![Bigger Bathroom?](/assets/hiroshima/PXL_20230415_070602988.jpg)